kablaa/CTF-Workshop/guide.md

 ## 3. Buffer Overflows

 A [buffer overflow](https://www.owasp.org/index.php/Buffer_overflow_attack) is one of the simplest types of binary exploits.
 It is usually the first thing that is taught to aspiring hackers, so it will be the first thing we go over in this guide.
-There are many many [examples](http://www.thegeekstuff.com/2013/06/buffer-overflow/) and [tutorials](https://www.exploit-db.com/docs/28475.pdf), and [writeups](http://ehsandev.com/pico2014/binary_exploitation/overflow1.html) available online.
+There are many many [examples](http://www.thegeekstuff.com/2013/06/buffer-overflow/), [tutorials](https://www.exploit-db.com/docs/28475.pdf), and [writeups](http://ehsandev.com/pico2014/binary_exploitation/overflow1.html) available online.
 My personal favorite is this
 [interactive buffer overflow](https://picoctf.com/problem-static/binary/Overflow1/overflow1.html#1), which provides an excellent visualization of exactly what is happening during the exploit.

 We have compiled a set of practice challenges in the *buffer overflow* directory.
 For each challenge, use your knowledge of assembly, gdb, and Python to create your exploit and understand *exactly what is happening*.
 Remember, getting a shell is good, but understanding *why* you got that shell is even more important.
 Use gdb to step though the program one instruction at a time and try to understand exactly what is happening at each step.